-Waste continues to be generated, with a near doubling between 1970 and 200069.
+Waste continues to be generated, with a near doubling between 1970 and 2000 .
 There is a clear relationship between municipal solid waste per capita and national income levels (Figure 9).

-Figure 9: Waste generation by income level69
+Figure 9: Waste generation by income level/

 The total volume of 'urban' waste in 2010 - made up of municipal solid waste including food waste, commercial and industrial waste, and construction and demolition waste but excluding agricultural, forestry, mining and quarrying wastes -was estimated at 7 to 10 billion tonnes.
 Disasters such as earthquakes and industrial accidents contributed 1-30 million tons of disaster waste per incident.
 Industrial and hazardous waste generation is shifting from the developed to the emerging economies that are often poorly prepared to safely manage these waste streams.
 Waste generation in developed countries is beginning to stabilize, suggesting some level of decoupling from economic development.
+However, waste generation in most of the developed countries stagnates at very high levels or is still on the rise, thus an all-clear would be premature

 Dumpsites around the world are sources of complex pollution mixtures, with emissions of gases such as methane, leachate of heavy metals and hazardous waste all mixed together, including electronic waste.
-They have become home to an estimated 15 million of informal waste pickers scavenging for food and recyclables^{70,71} and diverting 20 to 30 per cent of municipal solid waste through recycling at little to no cost to business or government, but with no protection and high exposures to chemical hazards and significant risk of physical injury.
+They have become home to an estimated 15 million of informal waste pickers scavenging for food and recyclables and diverting 20 to 30 per cent of municipal solid waste through recycling at little to no cost to business or government, but with no protection and high exposures to chemical hazards and significant risk of physical injury.
 Poor people are especially vulnerable to physical hazards, including landslides and polluted water as the dumpsites are often surrounded by informal settlements (Table 6).